Note: This is in the process of being rewritten and re organized so please bear with me. Mid January 2009

 D.A.s use of this hallowed keepsake as evidence against her mental

-Even Courtney Love accepted the photograph as being 'evidence' so everyone who saw also did and more importantly it was intended to be seen as evidence by the judge.
+Even Courtney Love accepted the photograph as being 'evidence'.
+So everyone who saw the photograph also did and more importantly it was probably intended to be seen as evidence by the judge.
 Though

 it may seem minor it would have been the same as if at the beginning of the